koustubhmoharir/linux/_posts/2022-01-07-editing-text-files.md

 Typing a number before these keys moves the cursor by the specified number of units.
 For example, `5j` moves the cursor down by 5 lines.
 When combined with the feature that shows relative line numbers in the left margin, jumping to any visible line precisely is very easy.
 This can be particularly useful on slow connections where holding down a key is very imprecise and frustrating.

 To go to a specific absolute line number, type the line number followed by either `G` or `gg`.
-For example `135G` takes the cursor to line number 135, or the last line if the buffer contains fewer than 135 lines.
+For example `135G` takes the cursor to line number 135, or the last line if the buffer contains fewer than 135 lines. `gg` without a count before it goes to the top of the buffer and `G` without a count before it goes to the bottom.

 `e` moves to the end of the current word, but if the cursor is already on the last character of a word, it moves to the end of the next word, where a word is a consecutive sequence of letters, numbers, and underscores.
 Similarly, `b` moves to the beginning of the current word or the previous word if it is already at the beginning of the current word. `E` and `B` (i.e `e` and `b` with Shift) can be used to shift the interpretation of word to a consecutive sequence of non-whitespace characters. `w` and `W` can be used to jump to the beginning of next word with the same interpretations of a word. `ge` and `gE` can be used to move to the end of the previous word, but this is not convenient.
 A lot of commands in vim can be modified in some way by prepending them with g.
 There does not seem to be any clear pattern to this.

 Each of these keys (`e`, `b`, `w`) can also be preceded by a number to move by that many words.
 For example `4e` is the same as pressing `e` 4 times.
 This is a general pattern in vim.

 `(` and `)` can be used to move to the beginning of the previous or next sentence.
-This is useful when working with text documents that may have many sentences on the same line.
+This is useful when working with text documents that may have many sentences on the same line. `{` jumps above the current paragraph and `}` jumps below the current paragraph.

 To move to the beginning of the current line, press `0`.
 To move to the first non-blank character on the current line (the "real" beginning of the line), press `^`.
 To move to the end of the current line, press `$`. `^` and `$` are easy to remember as they mean beginning and end in regular expressions too.